2011 Atlantic hurricane season: Retirement

-On April 13, 2012, at the 34th Session of the RA IV hurricane committee, the World Meteorological Organization retired the name Irene from the Atlantic hurricane name lists due to its significant impacts in the Caribbean and the United States.
+On April 13, 2012, at the 34th Session of the RA IV hurricane committee, the World Meteorological Organization retired the name Irene from the Atlantic hurricane name lists due to its significant impacts in the Caribbean and the United States, and it will never be used again for another Atlantic hurricane.
 It was replaced with Irma for the 2017 season.

 Season effects

 This is a table of all of the storms that formed in the 2011 Atlantic hurricane season.
 It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
-Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
 Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2011 USD.